ELECTION OF BOARD MEMBERS

 - Race must show stability in participation with potential for growth.

-- Race Director must be established with at least two years of directing experience.
+- Race Director must be established with at least two years of race directing experiencing.

 - Course must be certified within one year of becoming a Circuit Race.